AdobeDocs/experience-manager-65.en/help/communities/sync.md

 ![](assets/sling-dist-workflow.png)

-&#42; ** vlt  package**: is a zip file of all the changes done on a publisher, which need to be distributed across publishers.** **Changes on a publisher generate events that are picked by the change event listener.
+* **vlt  package**: is a zip file of all the changes done on a publisher, which need to be distributed across publishers.
+Changes on a publisher generate events that are picked by the change event listener.
 This creates a vlt package that contains all the changes.

-&#42;&#42; **distribution package**: contains distribution information for Sling.
+* **distribution package**: contains distribution information for Sling.
 That is information about where the content needs to be distributed, and when was it distributed last.

 ## What Happens When ... {#what-happens-when}